inesbmartins02/hymet-docs/basicinput.md

    ```
 2. When prompted, provide the full path to your input directory:
    ```
-   Enter path to input directory: /path/to/your/input_files/
+    Please enter the path to the input directory (containing .fna files):  /path/to/your/input_files/
    ```

 ## Key Recommendations